yuhtgyju/Binary-Compiler/README.md

 ex: python3 bta.py temp.bin

+this will output as output.exe, this is your compiled file! use ./output.exe to run it! if it works, you successfuly compiled from binary to an executable! good job!

 this will require Clang (See requirements) for now, as this currently only supports C. other languages will be added in support later.